marcobarenghi/ProjectEuler/README.md

 - ex35: several opt steps to reduce computational time
 - ex39: taking highschool trigonometry out of the closet ^^
 - ex54: building entire logic of poker
+- ex61: probably the deepest but well structured nest I have ever written